On a generalization of affinoid varieties: Bornological strictly convergent power-series

-\begin{rmk} We remark here that is not necessary to use the tropical addition in the non-archimedean case.
-The previous argument works the same but the algebra becomes equipped with a norm which doesn't satisfies the ultrametric triangle inequality, and moreover $k \lt X \gt$ would not be the Tate algebra.
-It seems that the algebra that one get in this way is totally useless and pathological, but it satisfies the analogous universal property in the full category of seminormed algebras over $k$.
-But, in the category of algebras over $k$ equipped with non-archimedean seminorm this universal object is the Tate algebra.
-This is a quite important point since we have to restrict in the same way the category of bornological algebras when considering the direct limits of seminormed algebras with non-archimedean seminorms to ensure the right universal properties involved in the construction of dagger algebras, and this in the following will be always done tacitly. \end{rmk}
+\begin{rmk} In the last proposition we could have worked with the summation norm (\ie the norm $\|f\| = \underset{j = 0}{\overset{\infty}\sum} | a_j |$, with the summation symbol denoting the sum of real numbers) also for non-archimedean base fields.
+Indeed, this kind of algebras have been already discussed in \cite{GR}, especially in the first chapter.
+The proof still works, but the algebra $A \lt X \gt$ will be equipped with a norm which does not satisfy the ultrametric triangle inequality.
+Even when $A = k$ then $k \lt X \gt$ would not be the Tate algebra used in non-archimedean geometry.
+It satisfies the analogous universal property of the Tate algebra in the category of all seminormed algebras over $k$, but in the category of algebras over $k$ equipped with non-archimedean seminorm the universal object described so far is the Tate algebra.
+This is important to point out mainly for easily compare our construction with the literature and to ensure that the dagger affinoid algebras we will introduce later will be characterized by the correct universal properties.

-\begin{rmk} Another important fact is that in the non-archimedean case the ``summation'' norm that we defined in the case when $A = k$ is the Gauss norm which coincides with the spectral norm of $k \lt X \gt$.
-If $k$ is archimedean this is no more true and on $k \lt X \gt$ the summation norm is not multiplicative nor power-multiplicative.
-Then, on $k \lt X \gt$ one can consider the spectral seminorm, for which $k \lt X \gt$ is not complete and the completion $\wtilde{k \lt X \gt}$ satisfies the following universal property: given any seminormed ring $A$ whose seminorm is power-multiplicative and $a \in A^\circ$, then there exists a unique map $\phi: \wtilde{k \lt X \gt} \to A$ such that $\phi(X) = a$.
+A posteriori one can show that for overconvergent analytic functions one does not need to pay attention to this issue, as it is explained in section 6 of \cite{BABE}.
+But this is beyond the scope of the current work. \end{rmk}

-We will see in section \ref{sec_ind_stein} how our approach fixes this asymmetrical behaviour obtaining a dagger affinoid algebra theory which is works naturally in archimedean and in non-archimedean settings and whose overconvergent function algebra on the unit polydisk satisfies the ``right'' universal property. \end{rmk}
+\begin{rmk} Another fact to remark is that in the non-archimedean case the ``summation'' norm that we defined, specialized in the case when $A = k$, coincides with the Gauss norm, which agrees with the spectral norm of $k \lt X \gt$ and therefore it is multiplicative.
+If $k$ is archimedean, this is no longer true and on $k \lt X \gt$ the summation norm is neither multiplicative nor power-multiplicative.
+On $k \lt X \gt$ one can consider the spectral seminorm, for which $k \lt X \gt$ is not complete, and then take its completion $\wtilde{k \lt X \gt}$.
+This new algebra satisfies the following universal property: given any seminormed ring $A$ whose seminorm is power-multiplicative and $a \in A^\circ$, then there exists a unique map $\phi: \wtilde{k \lt X \gt} \to A$ such that $\phi(X) = a$.
+We will see in section \ref{sec_ind_stein} how our approach fixes this asymmetrical behaviour obtaining a dagger affinoid algebra theory which works naturally in archimedean and in non-archimedean settings and whose overconvergent function algebra on the unit polydisk satisfies the ``right'' universal property regardless on the choices that can be made to define it. \end{rmk}